realtaonline/PubNote/README.md

 `git clone https://github.com/realtaonline/PubNote.git`

 You can then invoke the tools directly from the appropriate `shell/` or `windows\` subdirectories, or use drag-and-drop as shown above.
-No build step is required, however, you do need Java installed in your environment.
+No build step is required, however, you do need Java 11 or higher installed in your environment.

 If you are not a GitHub user and you can live without Mac drag-and-drop, you can also download `<PubNote>` as a ZIP file by clicking the green **\<> Code** button on the [GitHub repository page](https://github.com/realtaonline/PubNote) and choosing **Download ZIP**.
 Again, no build step is required, though Mac drag-and-drop won't work.
 Windows drag-and-drop should work as expected, though some users report problems after installing the ZIP on a networked drive.